 Nylon or Polyester? – Are your marine slings constructed of Nylon or Polyester?
 Keep in mind that polyester is the better choice for boat slings as polyester exhibits a reduced stretch factor as compared to Nylon – plus Polyester retains its full capacity when saturated whereas Nylon can lose roughly 10% of capacity when saturated.

-Regardless of their current condition, your boat lift slings need to be replaced regularly.
+Regardless of their current condition, your travel lift slings need to be replaced regularly.
 As you prepare your travel lift for haul out season, keep in mind US Hoists can provide a full inspection and safety service, as well as supply or source any travel lift parts, including Liftex® Marine slings.

 If you need help during the busy season, give us a call at 631-472-3030 or contact us directly.